 - USU faculty and students in all disciplines are eligible to apply.
 In the case of an article coauthored by USU authors in collaboration with colleagues not associated with USU, the USU authors may be eligible for prorated funding of the article.

 - Only fully Open Access Journals will be eligible for funding.
 Hybrid journals are excluded.

 - Authors must request a match from their department, college, or an outside granting agency (Including F&A funds).
 Without a match, full funding cannot be guaranteed.

-- Application for funding must be completed at the time of submission or immediately upon an article’s acceptance for publication.
-In the case of PeerJ or similar membership-based fee structures, the application may only be submitted on acceptance.
+- In the case of PeerJ or similar membership-based fee structures, the application may only be submitted on acceptance.

 - Authors must deposit a copy of the funded article in the DigitalCommons@USU.

 - The Library may restrict individual authors to one award per year.

 This policy has been drafted based on the Compact for Open-Access Publishing Equity: http://www.oacompact.org/.